leycec/kiseki-linux/README.rst

 for numerous entries in Falcom_'s legendary `Kiseki (i.e., "The Legend of
 Heroes: Trails…",『英雄伝説 …の軌跡』) universe <Kiseki_>`__ – the
-longest-running continuously interconnected Japanese role-playing (JRPG) franchise, now spanning three decades of profitable development.
+longest-running continuously interconnected Japanese role-playing (JRPG) franchise now spanning three decades of profitable development.

 All installers hosted at this repository ship with out-of-the-box support for input controllers, in-game videos, and full Japanese voice acting with fully